benmccormick/benmccormick.github.io/src/pages/posts/2017/javascript-roadmap.md

 ### Learning ES6/ES2015

 If you haven't paid attention to any features that aren't ready in all browsers yet, or you're getting back to JavaScript development after being away for a while, you probably could use a resource to catchup on the ES6 JavaScript release from 2015.
 ES6 is now [almost completely](https://kangax.github.io/compat-table/es6/) implemented in the latest versions of all major browsers, so if you've been ignoring it due to compatibility concerns, now is the time to learn.
 Fortunately there are a lot of great resources for learning about ES6.
-My favorite quick reference is the babel [Learn ES2015 page](https://babeljs.io/learn-es2015/).
+My favorite quick reference is the [Learn ES2015 page](https://babeljs.io/learn-es2015/) from [Babel][babel].
 It's a short, example filled page with explanations of all the major features of the language update.
 If you want something meatier, there have been several resources created by JS experts.
 [Understanding ECMAScript 6][understandingecma] by [Nicholas Zakas][zakas] and [Exploring ES6][exploring] by [Axel Rauschmayer][2ality] are books that go through the new features in detail.
 If you prefer video tutorials, [Wes Bos][wb] has a [whole video course on ES6](https://es6.io/).

 ### Keeping up with new features